7Attaching your supporting documents

 • show you will have enough money to leave Australia at the end of your stay.

-No!
-Wait a second!
-We strongly recommend to wait until the WHV is granted to buy the plane ticket.
-First of all, even if WHV are rarely denied, it’s hard to get a refund on a plane ticket.
+No, wait a second!
+We strongly recommend you wait until the WHV is granted to buy a plane ticket.
+First of all, even if WHVs are rarely denied, it’s hard to get a refund on a plane ticket.
 Second, application processing times are guestimated—what if you’re still waiting for your WHV the day you’re supposed to leave?
-Finally, it’s often hard to book a return date more than six months after a departure date, unless you buy your ticket through a travel agency.
+Finally, it’s often hard to book a return date more than 12 months after a departure date, unless you buy your ticket through a travel agency.

 This is exactly why the Department of Home Affairs doesn’t require you to have a return ticket.
-To make things easier, you simply have to show you’ll be able to leave Australia when your WHV expires.
+To make things easier, you just have to show you can afford to leave Australia when your WHV expires.

 We strongly recommend offering additional funds as evidence you will leave Australia instead of buying a return ticket too early.
-But hey, if you do have your return ticket already, it’s acceptable proof—you still have to show you have AUD5,000, though.
+But if you do have your return ticket already, it’s acceptable proof—you still have to show you have AU$5000, though.

 What constitutes “evidence of funds”?

 The other option is “Other—specify.”
-We think that a statement from your bank representative could also be accepted.
+This could be a letter from your bank representative.
 The letter should be in English (or with a translation) on bank letterhead.
 It should state that as of [a recent date] [you] do have [amount of money] available.
 The letter should be signed and stamped.

 How do I get a translation of my documents when they’re not in English?